axe-api/docs/docs/advanced/ioc/index.md

 export { onBeforePaginate };
 ```

-You may find more detail in the [Config](/config) documentation.
+You may find more detail in the [Config](/basics/config/index.html) documentation.

 ### `Database (Singleton)`

-You can access the [Knex.js' connection instance](https://knexjs.org/#Installation-client).
+You can access the <a href="https://knexjs.org/#Installation-client" target="_blank" rel="noreferrer">Knex.js' connection instance</a>.

 ```ts
 import { IoCService, IHookParameter } from "axe-api";